 Easier said than done.
 My one foray onto the “Galyora”—the second-floor gallery at the shopping center Gostiny Dvor, a place where the illicit trading business was conducted by an array of shady characters—resulted in a loss of fifty rubles and any further ambition to be a fartsovschik.
 (I also spent a night at the nearby police station, puzzled by the seeming intimacy of the interactions between the area drunks and prostitutes and their uniformed captors.)
 By the second semester Arthur and I had settled into a strange sort of friendship with Arthur playing the role of an older and far more experienced comrade who recognized both the potential and the many limitations of his protégé.
 I continued to listen to the BBC and accept money from my parents.
 My love life tended toward White Nights—romantic and therefore unglamorous.
 Arthur continued to regale us with the stories of his entrepreneurial successes and amorous conquests; his commitment to materiality had evolved into an elaborate personal philosophy of consumption.
 While clearly cherishing our friendship, he nevertheless cultivated a distinct separateness, a strategic compartmentalizing of his social engagements.
 I never met his parents or any of his numerous girlfriends.
 That is, until he moved in with Nika.

 That Arthur would end up dating (and eventually marrying) Nika stood to reason.
 A year our senior Nika had an air of someone much older (and wiser) and seemed to inhabit a galaxy far removed from our own.
 She was a child of privilege─her father worked for the merchant marine and spent most of the year traversing the foreign seas and disembarking in exotic ports.
 This rare access to foreign lands manifested itself in Nika’s tasteful outfits and in her air of detachment from the quotidian.
 In the drab, stale-smelling hallways of the history department she looked out of place.
 And she knew it.
 She perfected a classy retro look; her fleeting smile was hard to decipher, but I chose to interpret it as mildly disdainful; years later I would recognize the type in late Woody Allen films.
 Whenever I would work up enough courage to chat with her, Nika’s demeanor remained friendly but distant.
 Of course, I had a crush on Nika but somehow it was not sexual—more of a fascination with a delicately beautiful and enigmatic specimen.
-To us, she was just as inaccessible as Lara . . . but for entirely different reasons.
+To us mere mortals, she was completely inaccessible.
 Not to Arthur though. . . .
 In the spring of our sophomore year, during a mind-numbingly dull lecture on Russian Medieval History he solemnly confided in me that he and Nika were an item.
 In fact, they had been dating for months but by a mutual agreement kept their intimacy a secret.
 I suspect the reasons for such equivocation had less to do with any notion of privacy and more with Arthur’s weakness for French Symbolist poets, especially his famously debauched namesake.
 To tell the truth, the intrepid black-marketeer was a closeted romantic.
 Like the rest of us.